abdallah-alabed/city-explorer/README.md

 ## Credit and Collaborations
 <!-- Give credit (and a link) to other people or resources that helped you build this application. -->

+Name of feature: Create forms and card to search for the location

+Estimate of time needed to complete: 2 hours

+Start time: 2 pm

+Finish time: 7 pm

+Actual time needed to complete: 5 hours